 Another interesting fact that the Vue Core Team mentioned is that after including TypeScript into the Vue codebase, the system architecture is now significantly simplified and became much easier to maintain.

 The complete build of Vue 3 weights around 20 kB, which is the same as the Vue 2 build, but Vue 3 has more features included.
 However, we can decrease the weight of Vue 3 build using the tree-shaking global API.
 It allows us to select what features of Vue we really need, using special flags.

 Another secret of performance improvements in Vue 3 is using the Compiler-Informed Virtual DOM.
-In this mechanism, the template compiler performs aggressive optimizations and generates render function code that hoists static content, leaves runtime hints for binding types, and most importantly, flattens the dynamic nodes inside a template to reduce the cost of runtime traversal.
+In this mechanism, the template compiler performs aggressive optimizations and generates render functions code that hoists static content, leaves runtime hints for binding types, and most importantly, flattens the dynamic nodes inside a template to reduce the cost of runtime traversal.

 What’s next?
 The future of Vue

 For the time being, Vue 3 core was finished and is now stable, but some other parts in the Vue ecosystem such as VueRouter or Vuex are still in beta stages.
 The documentation websites, GitHub branches, and npm dist tags for Vue 3 and v3-targeting projects will remain under next-denoted status.
 This means that npm i vue command will still install Vue 2.x and npm i [email protected] will install Vue 3.
 The Vue team plans to release stable versions of all the Vue ecosystem parts and switch default versions and tags by the end of 2020.